-At t he end of the course, the student will be able to Blooms Level of Learning 1.
+At the end of the course, the student will be able to Blooms Level of Learning 1.
 Apply wood working skills in real world applications.
 L3 2.
 Build different parts with metal sheets used in various appliances.
 L3 3.
 Employ fitting operations in various assemblies.
-L3 4.
-Execute basic electrical engineering knowledge for house wiring practice.
-L3 5.
-Identify various operations and its applications from the demonstration.
 L3